-No further coronavirus-related deaths have been recorded in Northern Ireland for a second day in a row, according to the Department of Health.
+No further coronavirus-related deaths have been recorded in Northern Ireland in the last 24-hour reporting period, according to the Department of Health.

-It means the official death toll as recorded by the department remains at 2,129, although that figure is expected to increase significantly when deaths in all community settings have been recorded.
+It means the official death toll as recorded by the department remains at 2,154, although that figure is expected to increase significantly when deaths in all community settings have been accounted for.

-There are currently 77 people with Covid-19 being treated in hospital across Northern Ireland – seven of them in intensive care and five on ventilators.
+Meanwhile, there are currently 18 people with Covid-19 being treated in hospitals across Northern Ireland.

-There are also five confirmed and active outbreaks of coronavirus in care homes.
+There is also 1 confirmed and active outbreak of Covid-19 in care homes.